 I feed mine the Purina Egg laying Pellets and they love it!
 As for the chicks, I feed Purina Medicated Chick starter, and never had any problems.

-But, that’s not all, I feed other types too and I have taken time to write about my experience below.
+But, that’s not all, I feed other types too and I have taken the time to write about my experience below.

 Sometimes I feed chicks chick grit too, it is rich in pro-biotics and is very cheap.